vsattamini/silvertone-organized/README.md

 -- SVM on MFCCs (Our final, most successful model)

-# Deployment
+## Deployment

-We deployed out model on streamlit
+We deployed out model on streamlit and included transcription and audio vizualization tool on the interface.
+It can be accessed on: https://lalianza-silvertone-app-app-bv573b.streamlit.app/